Justin-Insight/client-training/src/pages/boutique-hearing.md

 ### Editing an Existing Post or Testimonial

 1. Click either Post or Testimonial in the Collections menu.
-2. Click on the post or testimonial that you are looking to edit
+2. Click on the post or testimonial that you are looking to edit.
 3. Make your changes in the content editor on the left-hand side.
 4. When you are ready to publish your changes, click Publish in the top right corner.